isaacbernat/presentations/optimise/pycon_se_2019_version/final.md

 <div style="margin-left:-4rem" ><img src="./images/img_v15i.py.png" height="95%" width="95%"/></div>

 ???
-### V14.py  ETA 100k N>=2^20: 0.61s <-python
-### V14.py  ETA 100k N>=2^20: 0.49s <-pypy
-### V13.cpp ETA 100k N>=2^20: 0.05s <-O3

 We've been going on for a while.
 This is how the code looks like now (minus blank spaces).
 So there was a price to pay to get faster runtimes after all.
 Apart from obvious development time... now the code is more brittle, harder to maintain, had more dependencies, etc.

-It is slower for very small Ns than less optimised versions.
-But not only that.
-Was it really a requirement that it should take < 1s?
-Was maybe < 1 minute ok?
-Before knowing we can afford the price to pay, we first must know that it does not come for free!

 ---
 <embed style="margin-left:-2rem" src="plots/plot_eta14.html" width="110%" height="100%"></embed>

 ???
-# TODO mention that CO0 vs CO3 range from 1.5x to 6x
-# TODO rewrite comments to match updated plot

 These are the updated timings.
-We are measuring 100k Ns, not just 1 like before.
+We are measuring 100k Ns, not just 1N like before.

+### V14.py  ETA 100k N>=2^20: 0.61s <-python
+### V14.py  ETA 100k N>=2^20: 0.49s <-pypy (N.b.
+PyPy has a more expensive start time than Python)
+### V13.cpp ETA 100k N>=2^20: 0.05s <-O3

+Here we introduce C++ ported versions, because it is relevant how faster a mere port can be.

 We need to zoom out so much to see the last values under 1 second.
 I think the next one is easier to interpret.

 ---
 <embed style="margin-left:-2rem" src="plots/plot_speedup14.html" width="110%" height="100%"></embed>

 ???
 Why does v13 python relative speedup (reusing calculations) seem so much better than C++?
-Because if we look at v12 (memoisation), there is a 40x speedup for C++ whereas using python it actually slowed down the code.
-So that teaches us once again to measure instead of just rely on intuitions.
+Because if we look at v12 (memoisation), there is a 43x speedup for C++ whereas using Python it actually slowed down the code.
+That teaches us once again to measure instead of just rely on intuitions.

 Another interesting optimisation is v14 to reduce memory footprint.
-If we try to do it with maps in C++, the manner more closely analogous to python (rather than using arrays), it turns out the code becomes many times slower instead of being faster!
+If we try to do it with maps in C++, the manner more closely analogous to Python (rather than using arrays), it turns out the code becomes many times slower instead of being faster!
 This extra abstraction comes with a big performance hit for this kind of problems.

-C++ with map is 0.22, unordered map is 0.13 but v13 is still 0.05!
-TODO rephrase that!
+Speedups for C++ v13-14 with O3
+- **v13 array           0.05s** (using more memory than needed)
+- **v14 map             0.22s** (as shown in th chart)
+- **v14 unordered_map   0.13s** (more similar to Python dicts)

 ---
 <embed style="margin-left:-2rem" src="plots/plot_size_complexity_all_scaled.html" width="110%" height="100%"></embed>

 ???
-# TODO rewrite comments on complexity chart

-One thing all versions have in common though is the base algorithm.
-The code complexity is close to O(n^3) as we can see in this graph.
-Both axis are logarithmic, but the y axis ratio is 1/8 compared to x.
-This is why all the data points look nicely arranged in a 45 degree gradient.
-We can see how doubling the size of N increased by approx. 8 the execution time for all algorithms seen so far.
-And this is because even we did many incremental optimisations, the essence of the algorithm has remained the same.

-In this chart we can see how v13 and v14 cost is almost constant relative to the amount of entries N calculated. that is because we calculated all possible values up to N=2^20 anyway, and the extra overhead for extra N is just the cost of I/O

-The other algorithms have a linear cost.
-Duplicating the size of the problem duplicates the running time.
-Here the ratio of x and y axis is 1 to 1.
+The computational-complexity is probably the most important factor when optimising problems with big inputs.
+Our implementations fall in 3 groups of similar gradients:
+- BLUE ~CUBIC.
+O(n^3).
+A problem 2x as big will take 8x as long time.
+- RED ~LINEAR.
+O(n).
+A problem 2x as big will take 2x as long time.
+- MAGENTA ~CONSTANT.
+O(1).
+A problem 2x as big will take the same time.

+Here we show the size-cost of all versions.
+We should note that both axes have a logarithmic scale so we could fit all lines in a single chart.
+Furthermore, algorithms from v08 to v14 use the **amount of Ns** with values up to 1M instead of a single N, because the 9 Bnx speedup from v7 to v8 is too big otherwise.
+So you may imagine the real "size" of RED and MAGENTA groups being 1M times (or 10^6) bigger.

+The cost of v13-14 is constant up to >10.000s of N<=10^6.
+After that point the cost of I/O starts being significant compared to that of calculations, and of course, adding more entries will take more time reading and writing the values.

+But even the fastest constant algorithm is slower for very small Ns than less optimised versions.
+It has a fix cost the others don't.

+But not only that.
+Was it really a requirement that it should take < 1s?
+Was maybe < 1 minute ok?
+If it's a batch process maybe is fine.
+Before knowing we can afford the price to pay, we first must know that it does not come for free!

 ---
 <embed style="margin-left:-2rem" src="plots/plot_speedup_vs14.html" width="110%" height="100%"></embed>

 ???
+As the last plot, here we compare the runing times of Python3 vs PyPy and C++ O3.
+### PyPy is always faster than Python.
+- `>200x` (v4)
+- `1.25x` (v14)

+### C++ O3 is always faster than PyPy.
+- `>100x` (v12)
+- `1.4x` (v07)

-Before closing I wanted to show a new type of chart.
-Here we compare the runing times of Python3 vs PyPy and O3.
-As we can see PyPy is always faster than python.
-Somethimes >200x (v4), but sometimes a measly 1.25x (v14).
-The similar fact holds true for O3 being faster compared to PyPy. >100x (v12) yet sometimes only 1.4x (v07).
-So even when performance is critical, one must to consider that simply porting python code to C++ may not be the magical solution to all their problems.
-The range of speedups may vary wildly.
+So even when performance is critical, one must know that simply porting Python code to C++ may not be the magical solution to all their problems.
+The range of speedups may vary wildly and one must always measure and consider alternatives.

+ N.b. we didn't show **CO0 and CO3**, different optimisation flags, but using one or another provides a speedup **between 1.5x and 6x** for these 14 versions. **PyPy** on some occasions is **faster than CO0**.

 ---

 ## v1337 The end is just another beginning

 - `v14.py` vs `1337.cpp`
+    -  0.6 sec vs  0.02 sec (`hello_world.py` is already 0.02 sec)
     -  0.6 Kib vs  15 Kib
     - 30 lines vs  140 lines
     - Readability, maintainability, portability... not easily measured.

-### Noteworthy C++ optimisations:
+### Noteworthy C++ optimisations used:
 - vectorisation (via SIMD (Single-instruction multiple-data))
 - memoisation of `GCD` (already 43x on v12)
 - smaller memory footprint (e.g. `chars` for `gcd(m, n) == 1`)